Beating binary powering for polynomial matrices: Introduction

-As far as scalar C-recursive sequences are concerned, the arithmetic complexity $O(\log N)$ seems very difficult (if not impossible) to beat, but it is perhaps not impossible to improve the bit complexity $O(N \log(N))$ towards $O(N)$.
+As far as scalar C-finite sequences are concerned, the algebraic complexity $O(\log(N))$ seems very difficult (if not impossible) to beat, but it is perhaps not impossible to improve the bit complexity $O(N \log(N))$ towards $O(N)$.
 While we do not achieve this, our results provide polynomial analogues for this type of improvement.
 As frequently noticed in computer algebra, polynomials are ``computationally easier'' to deal with than integers.
 In our case, philosophically, this comes from the fact that we can benefit from an additional operation on polynomials: differentiation.

-This possibly cryptic remark will hopefully become clear throughout the next section.
-There, using the specific case of Fibonacci polynomials as a test bench, we argue why it is indeed legitimate to hope for algorithms of arithmetic complexity $O(N)$ for computing the $N$th term of a polynomial C-recursive sequence.
+This possibly cryptic remark will hopefully become clear throughout \cref{sec:fib_pol}.
+There, using Fibonacci polynomials as a test bench, we argue why it is indeed legitimate to hope for algorithms of complexity $O(N)$ for computing the $N$th term of a polynomial C-finite sequence.